 As we have mentioned earlier in our Milan gay guide, the city is a global fashion hub and the financial capital of Italy.
 These industries have acted as a gay magnet for gorgeous Italians, and a new generation of men now live proudly out in the open.
 Signs of affection such as holding hands, hugging in the street, and kissing cheeks to cheeks are perfectly acceptable.
 Nevertheless, touching someone below the waist in public is considered inappropriate.

 Milan’s main gay nightlife used to be centered around Via Sammartini Street, near the Milan Central Station.
 But today, the area is considered unsafe.
-And while a few gay venues remain on Sammartini, the Milan gay scene has made a new home in the Porta Venezia district, particularly on Via Lecco Street.
+While a few gay venues remain in Sammartini, the Milan gay scene has made a new home in the Porta Venezia district, particularly on Via Lecco Street.
 More importantly, the famous gay bars here (LeccoMilano and MONO Bar, among others) are within easy walking distance.

 Just So You Know